camtrik/shokuho-vanilla-character/README.md

 Recommend one of the Shokuho-body variants, because many Shokuho armors rely on those body meshes; wearing them with vanilla body shapes can make parts of the torso disappear.

 ### New Presets for Female Characters in Shokuho
-Create new presets for female characters in Shokuho.
+Provide fresh new character presets for female characters in Shokuho.
+Plus convert Ii Naotora into female (Still not understand why the famous Female Castle Lord is Male in Shokuho)

-[Here](https://github.com/camtrik/shokuho-vanilla-character/blob/main/character_presets.md) is the preset code.
+Also, change Lord Ii Naotora into female [Here](https://github.com/camtrik/shokuho-vanilla-character/blob/main/character_presets.md) is the preset code.

 中文